Rocky Habitat Amendment Navigation

 Consistent with Statewide Planning Goal 1, citizens are invited to participate during all phases of the amendment process.
 The diagram below shows how parties will be involved.

 At the outset of this process, the Ocean Policy Advisory Council (OPAC) will use its Territorial Sea Plan Working Group, composed of OPAC members, agency representatives, and others with relevant expertise in rocky habitat management, science, or education, to evaluate the latest knowledge about the rocky shores system and generate recommendations for the plan amendment.
-The Oregon Department of Land Conservation and Development (DLCD) is leading and coordinating this effort.
-The input and assistance from the general public, resource users, coastal communities, and other interested parties is integral to the process.

 - Solicit public input via a survey focused on rocky habitat users’ needs, concerns, and observations related to rocky habitat areas along the Oregon Coast.